slatedocs/slate/source/includes/administration/_usage.md

   }
 }
 ```

+<sup>1</sup> Note: a granularity query is expensive and may take time.
+When specifying a granularity, traditional paging is not performed.
+Up to 65,536 results may be returned.
+If there are more than 65,536 results only the first 65,536 results will be returned and subsequent records maybe retrieved by specifying the `next_page_token` query param in the request.
+The token will be provided in the response as shown.

+### CSV Response

 To retrieve data as a csv response supply the `text/csv` Accept header in your request.
 For example: `Accept: text/csv`
 Note that granularity and paging (of any kind) are not supported for CSV response type.